Quickstart

 Last updated

-Use this link to install the OTP Guard application for Github.
+Use to install the OTP Guard application for Github.
 The screen should look similar to the following, but your account name and organization details may differ:

 Access can be granted to only selected repositories, or all of them.
 This can be changed anytime.